davidb-github/be-workflows/workflow.md

 1. request_handler.py response = get_customers_by_email(value) to response = f"{get_customers_by_email(value)}"
 1. Test in POSTMAN w/ http://localhost:8088/customers?email=jenna@solis.com

+## Book 1 - Chapter 11 - Delete by id
+1. Update animals/request.py with the delete_animal() function
+1. Update the animals/__init__.py to import new function delete_animal()
+1. Update request_handler.py to import new function: delete_animal()
+1. Test in Postman: GET all animals, note last id
+1. From the Postman client, perform a DELETE request to http://localhost:8088/animals/5
+1. Then request all animals again with a GET request to http://localhost:8088/animals
+1. Verify that the animal with an id of 5 is not in the response and got deleted from the database.
+1. If deleted record is needed - write INSERT INTO statement to add back deleted record
+- INSERT INTO `Animal` VALUES (null, "Daps", "Kennel", "Boxer", 2, 2);

 # Book 1 Col-2 Daily Journal Workflows